openaphid/openaphid.github.com/source/_posts/2012-02-20-javascript-and-cocos2d-a-sneak-peek.markdown

 ![performance benchmark](/images/benchmark_01.jpg "Benchmarks")

-Open Aphid gives a pleasant result.
+OpenAphid gives a pleasant result.
 It can keep 60 FPS when there are less than 200 tank sprites.
 The FPS is lower than Cocos2d-iPhone when adding more tanks, but we can accept it as there are hundreds of native-to-JavaScript update callbacks invoked during each frame.

-When will Open Aphid be released?
+When will OpenAphid be released?
 ---------------------------------
-Open Aphid is still under development.
+OpenAphid is still under development.
 We're working hard to make the first public release available in the middle of April.
 Please feel free to mail us with your questions and suggestions via *openaphid At gmail.com*.
 We'd appreciate it for your kind help.